2008 Abu Kamal raid: Background

 In the summer of 2007, a US military raid on a suspected al-Qaeda in Iraq house in the Iraqi town of Sinjar, near Syria, yielded documents containing information about alleged Syrian smuggling networks used to move foreign fighters into Iraq.
 The documents included al-Qaeda in Iraq records of more than 500 foreign fighters who had entered from Syria, according to the Combating Terrorism Center at the US Military Academy, where civilian analysts examined the documents.
 A July 2008 report on what the documents contained indicated that at least 95 Syrian "coordinators" were involved in facilitating the movement of the foreign fighters into Iraq.
 The report stated that many of the coordinators were from smuggling families in Bedouin clans and other Syrian tribes.
 The documents, however, do not show any signs of any Syrian government involvement in the facilitation of these fighters.

 Since the US-led invasion of Iraq in 2003, there had been a few reported incidents of the US military firing across the border at targets in Syria.
 Petraeus again stated in October 2008 that efforts by US and Iraqi forces, as well as by the Syrian government, had cut the number of militants crossing into Iraq from Syria from about 100 a month in early to mid-2007 to 20 a month.
 Petraeus, however, stated that more needed to be done to halt the flow of militants.
 In 2008, the US blamed violence in Mosul on foreign fighters from Syria.
-Although the 100 a month figure is cited by Petraeus in 2008, earlier accounts from John Negroponte, as well as Major Marty Weber, contradict this number.
-Both testified in early to mid-2007 that around 40-70 fighters were infiltrating into Iraq through Syria.